SantiagoLopezDavid/Spotify-Revenue-and-Expenses-Analysis/README.md

 ## 🔎 Table of contents
 - Data Preparation and Data Cleaning.
 - Exploratory Analysis and Visualization.
-- Key Insights and Recommedations.
+- Key Insights, Further questions, and Recommedations.

 ## 📂 How to Use
 1. **Explore the Database**: